 A 2025 MIT study quantified the cost of this gap from the other direction: organizations with digitally and AI-savvy boards outperform their peers by 10.9 percentage points in return on equity, while those without fall 3.8% below their industry average.3 Governance is not a drag on performance.
 The absence of it is.

-Most organizations that have governance on their agenda are positioning it as a deployment-phase activity.
-They plan to build governance controls when they deploy AI systems.
+AI governance must be established at Level 2, not Level 4, because governance built during deployment arrives too late to shape the decisions that create the most risk.
+Most organizations that have governance on their agenda are positioning it as a deployment-phase activity, planning to build controls when they deploy AI systems.
 This timing is wrong, and the research explains why.

 The World Economic Forum's analysis of effective AI governance identifies three milestones that organizations must achieve: conducting an AI maturity assessment, developing a customized AI blueprint, and implementing governance into the operating architecture before driving AI into applications.
 The sequencing is deliberate.
 Governance that is built into the architecture from the start provides what the WEF calls "traction for acceleration."
 Governance that is bolted on after deployment provides friction and fragmentation.5